theoden8/sh-project/README.md

 # files

+* quick_notes.pdf - updated version of notes from papers
 * graph_utils.py - simple graph utilities, such as generating, drawing etc
-* homomorphism_solver.py - moderately good homomorphism solver
+* homomorphism_solver.py - mediocre homomorphism solver
 * plot_graph_families.py - generates pictures of some graph families.
 Exists here for the purposes of testing graph_utils.
 * plot_homomorphism.py - generates pictures of some graph homomorphisms, with full logging possible on how the homomorphism was generated/found, etc. Thus it serves as an interactive debugging facility.